Mangrove tree distribution: Causes of decline

 Urban expansion – As population density increases at the coast, areas of mangrove forest have been replaced to provide urban and industrial lands.

 Tourism – infrastructure supporting tourism often requires the reclamation of substantial tracts of mangrove forests.
 In the Americas and Oceania, tourism is a major driver of mangrove loss.
 Where tourism is a main contributor to an economy (such as Pacific Island nations), construction of resorts and related infrastructures have reduced mangrove area in past decades.

 Agriculture – Conversion of mangrove forests for agriculture has occurred across all regions historically, freeing up land for activities such as rice or salt production.

 Charcoal: As of 2019 in Myanmar, the cutting down of mangroves to turn into charcoal for sale in China and Thailand continues unabated.
+In Ecuador mangroves have also been used for timber, tannins, and charcoal.